alanzz/named-server/README.md

 This fork was created as the original node-named module was not actively maintained anymore.
 The fork has, until now:
 * Fixed IPv4 address binding (Error binding to ipv4 interface: EINVAL)
-* Fixed bug where an invalid response was being sent if the query had some authority records
+* Fixed bug where an invalid response was being sent if the query had some additional records
 * Added PTR records